jantznick/campground/docs/tasks.md

 - [ ] Create UI for viewing and managing Companies.
 - [ ] Create UI for viewing and managing Teams.
 - [ ] Create UI for viewing and managing Projects.
 - [ ] Implement the "hide Organization" toggle in settings.

+## Future Considerations

+- **Set/Reset Password for SSO Users:** Implement a flow for users who were originally provisioned via OIDC SSO to be able to set a password for their account.
+This would allow them to log in with either SSO or a password.
+This is important for scenarios where an IdP might be unavailable or a user leaves an organization but still needs access to their account.
+Allow admins a toggle to allow or disallow passworded login.